DETAILED ACTION

 d) a computer-readable medium storing instructions.

 Limitation (a) amounts to no more than mere data gathering, which is insignificant extra solution activity that cannot provide a practical application.
 See MPEP 2106.05(g).
-Furthermore, the claimed “third-party server” is a generic computer component performing generic computing functions, which cannot provide a practical application.
+Furthermore, the claimed “one or more data servers” is a generic computer component performing generic computing functions, which cannot provide a practical application.
 See MPEP 2106.05(f).
 Limitation (b) amounts to no more than providing a result, which has been deemed by the courts to be insignificant extra-solution activity.
 See Mayo, 566 U.S. at 79, 101 USPQ2d at 1968; OIP Techs., Inc. v.
 Amazon.com, Inc., 788 F.3d 1359, 1363, 115 USPQ2d 1090, 1092-93 (Fed.
 Cir.
 2015); Electric Power Group, LLC v.
 Alstom S.A., 830 F.3d 1350, 1354-55, 119 USPQ2d 1739, 1742 (Fed.
 Cir.
 2016).
 See MPEP 2106.05(g).
 Furthermore, the claimed “interface” and “client device” are recited at a high level of generality as generic computer components performing generic computer functions, which cannot provide a practical application.
 See MPEP 2106.05(f).
 Limitations (c) and (d) are also recited at a high-level of generality (e.g., as generic computer components performing generic computing functions) such that they amount to no more than mere instructions to apply the exception using generic computer components.
 Accordingly, the additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 See MPEP 2106.05(d)(II).
+Looking at the additional elements as a whole adds nothing beyond the additional elements considered individually—they still represent insignificant extra-solution activity and/or generic computer implementation.
+Hence, the claims as a whole, looking at the additional elements individually and in combination, do not integrate the abstract idea into a practical application.
 The claims are directed to an abstract idea.

 The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 Limitation (a) amounts to no more than mere data gathering, which is insignificant extra solution activity.
 In addition, the courts have deemed receiving data to be well-understood, routine, and conventional activity, as in the following cases: Symantec, 838 F.3d at 1321, 120 USPQ2d at 1362 (utilizing an intermediary computer to forward information); OIP Techs., Inc., v.
 Amazon.com, Inc., 788 F.3d 1359, 1363, 115 USPQ2d 1090, 1093 (Fed.
 Cir.
 2015) (sending messages over a network); buySAFE, Inc. v.
 Google, Inc., 765 F.3d 1350, 1355, 112 USPQ2d 1093, 1096 (Fed.
 Cir.
 2014) (computer receives and sends information over a network); Versata Dev.
 Group, Inc. v.
 SAP Am., Inc., 793 F.3d 1306, 1334, 115 USPQ2d 1681, 1701 (Fed.
 Cir.
 2015) (storing and retrieving information in memory).
 See MPEP 2106.05(d)(II).
-Furthermore, the claimed “third-party server” is a generic computer component performing generic computing functions.
+Furthermore, the claimed “one or more data servers” is a generic computer component performing generic computing functions.
 Hence, limitation (a) cannot provide an inventive concept.
 Limitation (b) above amounts to no more than providing a result, which has been deemed by the courts to be insignificant extra-solution activity.
 See Mayo, 566 U.S. at 79, 101 USPQ2d at 1968; OIP Techs., Inc. v.
 Amazon.com, Inc., 788 F.3d 1359, 1363, 115 USPQ2d 1090, 1092-93 (Fed.
 Cir.
 2015); Electric Power Group, LLC v.
 Alstom S.A., 830 F.3d 1350, 1354-55, 119 USPQ2d 1739, 1742 (Fed.
 Cir.
 2016).
 See MPEP 2106.05(g).
 See MPEP 2106.05(g).
 Furthermore, Applicant’s specification provides few details about the claimed generating an interface or displaying the interface (see para.
 0037 and 0040 of Applicant’s published specification).
 This indicates that this feature is well known in the art.
 Cf Hybritech Inc. v.
 Monoclonal Antibodies, Inc., 802 F.2d 1367, 1384 (Fed.
 Cir.
 1986) (explaining that "a patent need not teach, and preferably omits, what is well known in the art").
 As a result, the written description adequately supports that additional element (b) is conventional and performs well-understood, routine, and conventional activities.
 See MPEP § 2106.07(a)(III)(A)4.
 Hence, limitation (b) cannot provide an inventive concept.
 As discussed above with respect to integration of the abstract idea into a practical application, additional elements (c) and (d) amount to no more than instructions to apply the exception using generic computer components.
 Mere instructions to apply an exception using conventional computer components and functions cannot provide an inventive concept.
 Looking at the additional elements as a whole adds nothing beyond the additional elements considered individually—they still represent insignificant extra-solution activity; well-understood, routine, and conventional subject matter; and/or generic computer implementation.
 Hence, the claim as a whole, looking at the additional elements individually and in combination, does not amount to significantly more than the abstract idea.
 These claims are not patent eligible.

 Contact Information